solana-foundation/developer-content/content/courses/native-onchain-development/cross-program-invocations.md

 pub fn invoke_signed(
     instruction: &Instruction,
     account_infos: &[AccountInfo<'_>],
+    // An array of signing PDAs, each with an array of seeds, which are an array of `u8` bytes.
     signers_seeds: &[&[&[u8]]]
 ) -> ProgramResult
 ```

-When you make a Cross-Program Invocation (CPI), the privileges of the caller are
+When you make a Cross-Program Invocation (CPI), the privileges of the invoking
-extended to the callee.
-If an account in the callee program's instruction was
+program are extended to the invoked program.
+If the invoking program's
-marked as a signer or writable when initially passed to the caller program, it
+instruction handler had accounts marked as a signer or writable when calling the
-retains that status in the invoked program.
+invoked program, those accounts retain their signer or writable status in the
+invoked program.

 <Callout>